triflicacid/triflic-script/README.md

   `{3:7}` would be interpreted as a map, but `{(3:7)}` would not.
   One cannot use this syntax to define an empty max, as `{}` would create a set.
   - Else, **set**.
+- `'...'` is a character literal.
+Must be empty or contain one character.

 ### Variables